Partitioned Matching Games for International Kidney Exchange: The Proofs of Theorems and

 Each component $C_i$ of the graph we construct has a description of length $O(\log (ka_{max}))$, where $a_{max}$ denotes the maximum $a_i$; note that $L$ is bounded by $\log (k a_{max})$ and the length of $C_i$ is bounded by $a_i$.
 Hence, allowing compact descriptions, the weighted graph we constructed has size $O(k \log(k a_{max}))$, which is polynomial in the size of $(a_1,\ldots,a_k)$. \end{proof}

 Finally, we prove Theorem~\ref{t-hard4}.

-{\bf Theorem~\ref{t-hard4} (restated).} {\it {\sc Exact Perfect Matching} and the problem of finding a minimal maximum weight matching for a ($3$-sparse) perfect directed partitioned matching game (with $n=2$) and target allocation~$x$ are polynomially equivalent.}
+{\bf Theorem~\ref{t-hard4} (restated).} {\it {\sc Exact Perfect Matching} and the problem of finding a {weakly close} maximum weight matching for a $3$-sparse perfect directed partitioned matching game with $n=2${,} and target allocation~$x$ are polynomially equivalent.}